flokoe/bash-hackers-wiki/docs/syntax/expansion/brace.md

 expressed with variables using `{$a..$b}`.
 Due to what I described above, it **simply is not possible**, because it's the very first step in doing expansions.
-A possible way to achieve this, if you really can\'t handle this in another way, is using the `eval` command, which basically evaluates a commandline twice: `eval echo {$a..$b}` For instance, when embedded inside a for loop :
+A possible way to achieve this, if you really can't handle this in another way, is using the `eval` command, which basically evaluates a commandline twice: `eval echo {$a..$b}` For instance, when embedded inside a for loop :
 `for i in $(eval echo {$a..$b})` This requires that the entire command